Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 What is Idiopathic hypersomnia?

-One of the rarer sleep disorders, Idiopathic hypersomnia symptoms are focused on excessive sleep, especially during the day.
+One of the rarer sleep disorders, Idiopathic hypersomnia symptoms consist of excessive sleep, especially during the day.
 It can have a dramatic impact on your life, disrupting your ability to work and form social relationships and can even become a barrier to driving as the condition worsens.

 How does this sleep disorder develop?

-Unlike many sleep disorders, the causes of Idiopathic hypersomnia remain mostly unknown.
+Unlike many sleep disorders, the causes of Idiopathic hypersomnia remain primarily unknown.
 However, because many who develop the condition have relatives who also have Idiopathic hypersomnia symptoms, some researchers believe it to be a genetic issue.

 What are some of the symptoms?